guinslym/ic_sp_ask_school_data_crunching/README.md

 ## Support

 For support or questions, please:
-1. Open an issue on GitHub
+1. Open an issue on GitHub on the Scholars Portal repo
 2. Contact Scholars Portal support
 3. Check the documentation